UberEther/auto-refresh-from-url/README.md

 This library provides a class for building objects that load their data from a URL and periodically refresh the data.
 For a complete example on using this library, see: [uberether-jwk](https://github.com/UberEther/jwk)

 Methods are based on [Bluebird](https://github.com/petkaantonov/bluebird) promises.
+If you require callbacks, you can use the [Bluebird nodeify method](https://github.com/petkaantonov/bluebird/blob/master/API.md#nodeifyfunction-callback--object-options---promise).
+For example: ```foo.somethingTharReturnsPromise().nodeify(callback);```

 HTTP requests are handled by [request](https://github.com/request/request).
+You can control HTTP options via request or requestOptions in the constructor options.

 The expected pattern is you will create a subclass of the class returned by this library.
 This subclass will then override the methods prepareRefreshRequest() and processUrlData() as necessary.
 For a good example on subclassing in Node, see the documentation on [subclassing the event emitter](https://nodejs.org/api/events.html#events_inheriting_from_eventemitter)